vignesh-creator/Variational-Autoencoder/README.md

 Thus, rather than building an encoder which outputs a single value to describe each latent state attribute, we'll formulate our encoder to describe a probability distribution for each latent attribute.

+This help us to generate new data using the trained VAE Decoder

 The further explanation about VAE and CVAE is given in the respective project folders along with links of original paper.

 Happy learning :)